JohnLazzari/motor_compositionality/README.md

   - `tensor_maximum_entropy` (see its repo for install)
   - `dPCA` (Machens lab implementation or equivalent)

+Typical install time for all packages should take less than a minute.
 Note: `mRNNTorch` ships in this repo; no separate install required.

 ## Quick Start